codedstructure/pylibftdi/docs/troubleshooting.rst

 mainly a problem on Mac OS X, where they can be disabled (until reboot) by unloading the appropriate kernel module.

-TODO:   investigate ways of unloading the driver in the background e.g. as a part of some pylibftdi application startup itself?.
-The need to do this action as root may make things trickier.

 OS X Mavericks, Yosemite and later
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~